DeGilmour/Movies-Collection-App/README.md

-# Movie Collection App
+Movie Collection App

-This project is a web application that allows users to search for movies, view movie details, and manage their personal movie collection (e.g., watched, favorite, watchlist).
+This project is a web application that allows users to search for movies, view detailed information, and manage their personal movie collection (e.g., watched, favorite, watchlist).
 Users can register, log in, and keep track of their movie preferences.
 Features

     User registration and authentication
-    Search for movies using external API
+    Search for movies using an external API
     View detailed information about movies
     Add movies to your personal collection (watched, favorite, watchlist) Update or remove movies from your collection